corechunk/cpp-advanced/README.md

 * Update srp/build.txt for custom settings (e.g., include_paths, libraries).
 * Run build.bat or build.sh to compile.
 ### 3. Passing Arguments:
-* Run the executable directly to pass arguments, as scripts do not handle them internally.
+* You can run the build.bat/build.sh directly to pass arguments, as scripts handle them internally.

 ## Extending the Project
 To adapt the build system for a different C++ codebase: